Linguapress.com home

 "It's got to be a big surprise, you see," said the man.
-"I want you to deliver the box to the Hill Park Hotel just when everyone's finishing dinner.
+"I want you to bring it to the Hill Park Hotel just when everyone's finishing dinner.
 Ten thirty on the dot!
 O.K?
 Ask for Mr. Ansell."

 "And when do I get paid?" asked Mick.

-Mick shut down the phone; he was glad that someone had noticed the small advert he had put in the shop window, offering to do odd jobs.
+Mick put down the phone; he was glad that someone had noticed the small advert he had put in the shop window, offering to do odd jobs.
 He needed the pocket money.

 Sophie was not terribly excited when he told her about it.